NJ1219/AWS-Projects/README.md

 * Select the radial dial button next to **Restrict to Slot values and synonyms**, then fill in the appropriate values and synonums. *Example*: Low, Minimal; High, Maximum.
 * Click `Add slot to intent` when finished.

-To format the response cards for the intent, click on the gear icon next to the intent as seen in the image below:
+To format the response cards for the intent, the gear icon next to the intent can be clicked as seen in the image below:

 ![gear_icon](Images/gear_icon.png)

-Next, input the following data in the resulting display window:
+Next, the following data was inputted in the resulting display window:

 * **Prompt:** What level of investment risk would you like to take?
 * **Maximum number of retries:** 2
 * **Prompt response cards:** 4

-Configure the response cards for the `riskLevel` slot as is shown bellow:
+Configured the response cards for the `riskLevel` slot as shown bellow:

 | Card 1                              | Card 2                              |
 | ----------------------------------- | ----------------------------------- |